-Before the end of the course, every trainee shall undergo industrial an attachment/internship of 330 hours.
+Before the end of the course, every trainee shall undergo industrial an attachment/internship of 330 hours which shall be taken in one phases.
 Industrial attachment shall be an integral part of training and its assessment shall form part of the final grade and certification.